Pay: employer obligations

 Statutory guarantee pay is subject to an upper limit of £30 per day.
 This amount changes every year.
 Statutory entitlement is limited to five days in any three-month period.
 This entitlement is reduced pro rata for employees who work fewer than five days a week.

 You do not have to pay guarantee pay for voluntary overtime.

 Exemptions from the statutory guarantee pay provisions

-The Department for Employment and Learning can grant an exemption from the statutory provisions if you have your own collective agreement.
+The Department for the Economy can grant an exemption from the statutory provisions if you have your own collective agreement.
 For this agreement to be valid, all parties to the agreement must be making the application for exemption, ie you and your employee, and the guarantee payment must be as favourable overall to your employees as the statutory provisions.

-The Employment Rights (NI Order) 1996 also provides for an exemption being granted by DARD where there is an Agricultural wages order under which employees to whom the order relates have a right to guaranteed remuneration.
+The Employment Rights (NI Order) 1996 also provides for an exemption being granted by the Department of Agriculture, Environment & Rural Affairs (DAERA) where there is an Agricultural wages order under which employees to whom the order relates have a right to guaranteed remuneration.

 You do not have to pay statutory guarantee pay on top of any contractual entitlement.

 Employment protection rights